petergarety/gdrive-mcp/README.md

 5. **Update Configuration**
    - Update `GOOGLE_REDIRECT_URI` in `wrangler.toml` with your actual worker URL
-   - Configure Google OAuth in Cloud Console with the real callback URL
+   - Configure Google OAuth in Cloud Console with the real callback URL (see [OAuth setup instructions](#for-cloudflare-workers-oauth-20))

 6. **Set OAuth Secrets**
    ```bash